 2. Book Light or Neck Light

-Harry Potter could light his magic wand and read in better after lights out, but if you don’t have that option a book light is a practical Plan B. And you can still say lumos when you turn it on.
+Harry Potter could light his magic wand and read in bed after lights out, but if you don’t have that option a book light is a practical Plan B. And you can still say lumos when you turn it on.
 My husband is asking for this book light for Christmas!
 Alternatively, you can get a wearable neck light (like this highly-rated one from Amazon).

 3. Book Darts